Wormgit/LabelaHerdinMinutes/README.md

 ### Test
-To test a trained model, use python `test.py -h`.
-Examples of runing the code with fully supervised mode or metric learning mode are in run.txt.
+To test a trained model, see `run.txt`.
 We excluded poor quality data from the test data of Cows2021.
-Please see `xx list` to find the test data using in our paper.
+Please see `xx list` to find the test data using in our paper and run `data/selection.py` to move these data to a new folder.

 ## Citation